The Chow ring of the stack of hyperelliptic curves of odd genus: Intersection theory of

-Let $\cl{S}_{\underline{i}}$ be the open subscheme of $\cl{S}=\bA(2,2)\sm$ where the coordinate $a_{\underline{i}}$ is not zero, and let $Y_{\underline{i}}$ be its complement.
+Let $\cl{S}_{\underline{i}}$ be the open subscheme of $\cl{S}$ where the coordinate $a_{\underline{i}}$ is not zero, and let $Y_{\underline{i}}$ be its complement.
 It can be easily checked that the open subschemes $\cl{S}_{(0,2,0)}$, $\cl{S}_{(0,1,1)}$ and $\cl{S}_{(0,0,2)}$ constitute an open covering of $\cl{S}$: indeed, a point not in the union of these three open subschemes will necessarily parametrise a quadric divisible by $X_0$, thus not smooth.
-The open subschemes $\cl{S}_{\underline{i}}$ share another property, expressed in the following lemma: \begin{lm} The projective bundles $\PP(V_n)$ are trivial over the opens $\cl{S}_{\underline{i}}$. \end{lm} The proof of the lemma above relies on a lemma of linear algebra concerning the vector spaces of forms in three variables of fixed degree. \begin{lm} Let $\underline{i}$ be a triple such that $|i|=2$ and let $B_n$ be the set of monomials of degree $n$ in three variables not divisible by $\underline{X}^{\underline{i}}$.
+The open subschemes $\cl{S}_{\underline{i}}$ share another property, expressed in the following lemma: \begin{lm} The projective bundles $\PP(V_n)$ are trivial over the open sets $\cl{S}_{\underline{i}}$. \end{lm} The proof of the lemma above relies on a lemma of linear algebra concerning the vector spaces of forms in three variables of fixed degree. \begin{lm} Let $\underline{i}$ be a triple such that $|i|=2$ and let $B_n$ be the set of monomials of degree $n$ in three variables not divisible by $\underline{X}^{\underline{i}}$.
 Fix a quadric $q$ in three variables with non-zero coefficient $a_{\underline{i}}$.
 Define $B'_n$ to be the set of polynomials obtained by multiplying $q$ with a monomial of degree $n-2$ in three variables.
-Then the two sets $B_n$ and $B'_n$ are disjoint and $B_n \cup B'_n$ is a base for the vector space of homogeneous polynomials of degree $n$ in three variables with coefficients in a field $k$. \end{lm} \begin{proof} The fact that $B_n$ and $B'_n$ are disjoint is obvious, because the polynomials in $B'_n$ are all sums of monomials divisible by $\underline{X}^{\underline{i}}$, thanks to the fact that $a_{\underline{i}}$ is not zero.
+Then the two sets $B_n$ and $B'_n$ are disjoint and $B_n \cup B'_n$ is a base for the vector space of homogeneous polynomials of degree $n$ in three variables with coefficients in a field $k$. \end{lm} \begin{proof} The fact that $B_n$ and $B'_n$ are disjoint is obvious, because every monomial in $B'_n$ is divisible by $\underline{X}^{\underline{i}}$.
 The monomials form a base for the vector space of homogeneous polynomials of degree $n$ in three variables.
 Let $M$ be the matrix representing the unique linear transformation that sends the base of monomials to the set $B_n\cup B_n'$ in the following way: monomials not divisible by $\underline{X}^{\underline{i}}$ are sent to themselves, and monomials of the form $\underline{X}^{\underline{i}}f$ are sent to $qf$.
-It can be proved that the determinant of $M$ is invertible, thus $B'_n\cup B_n$ is a base. \end{proof} From lemma \ref{lm:lin_alg_vspace_poly} we see that over $S_{\underline{i}}$ the coordinates $b_{\underline{k}}$, for $|k|=n$ and $\underline{i}\nleq\underline{k}$, trivialize the vector bundle $V_n|_{\cl{S}_{\underline{i}}}$, thus proving lemma \ref{lm:open_that_triv}.
+Observe that, after possibly reordering the monomials of the form $\underline{X}^{\underline{i}}f$, the matrix $M$ will be upper triangular, with either $1$ or $a_{\underline{i}}$ on the diagonal: this shows that the determinant of $M$ is invertible, thus $B'_n\cup B_n$ is a base. \end{proof} From lemma \ref{lm:lin_alg_vspace_poly} we see that over $S_{\underline{i}}$ the coordinates $b_{\underline{k}}$, for $|k|=n$ and $\underline{i}\nleq\underline{k}$, trivialize the vector bundle $V_n|_{\cl{S}_{\underline{i}}}$, thus proving lemma \ref{lm:open_that_triv}.
 We now define some morphisms that will play an important role in the remainder of the paper: these morphisms are

 whose $\GLt$-counterparts are